USS Dewey (DDG 105) Conducts Flight Operations During Initial Ship Aviation Team Training

 PHILIPPINE SEA (Aug.
-10, 2024) – Sailors assigned to the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) secure a fuel hose on the flight deck while simulating a helicopter inflight refueling with an MH-60R Sea Hawk helicopter assigned to Helicopter Maritime Strike Squadron (HSM) 51 as part of Initial Ship Aviation Team Training, Aug.
-10. Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
+11, 2024) – Ensign Arianna Drew, from Carver, Massachusetts, stands watch in the flight deck control tower aboard the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) as an MH-60R Sea Hawk helicopter assigned to Helicopter Maritime Strike Squadron (HSM) 51 lands on the flight deck during Initial Ship Aviation Team Training, Aug.
+11. Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 |Date Taken: